Andrew-Kim86/ECE4180Dashcam/README.md

 * Import the Mbed codes into your program
 * Connect all related Modules, refer to 'PIN connections'
 * Press Start on LPC1768 Mbed
-* Use the DIP switch to control whether Camera Stream is on or off and the state of the car